 “Be that as it may, he’s got an active warrant for armed robbery so he’s going to jail.
 He uses a gun, so don’t take any chances.
 Like I said: I don’t know if he’s got it on him now.
 He could have it underneath that shirt.”

 “Sergeant Rane, how has this guy not seen you already?
 We’re thirty yards from the truck and there’s three fucking cars on the street!
 One look and you’d see us all!”

 “He’s not what you’d call aware of his surroundings.
 That’s him, over by the front of the truck.
 See him?”

 He’s kind of hard to miss.
 He’s not looking straight at us, but then again, he’s not looking away from us.
 He’s just clueless.
 You’d think a guy with an outstanding felony warrant would pay a little more attention to detail, wouldn’t you?
 This guy?
 The only thing he’s paying attention to is that burrito he’s trying to shove whole into his mouth right now.
 He’s oblivious to everything else.

 “Allison, he could have a cannon stashed under that shirt.”

 Good point, Jimmy.
 I was thinking the same thing.

 “He’s not a big guy, but that doesn’t mean he can’t fight.
+He’s done prison time.
 He could be trouble.
 I think the three of us can handle him.
 The file on him says he works alone, so we probably don’t have to worry about a partner coming along to help him out.”

 “How long has he been here?”